FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 -- The Silicon Valley Chronicle Team
 ```

+Here's an email when the user has changed their access.

 ```
 Name: Limited Access Changed
 Subject: Change of limited access to Silicon Valley Chronicle